Author

 One of the main reasons for having a student recruitment event at all is to engage prospective students.
 On the day, this is largely done through chatting with faculty members and asking questions.
 What we’re saying is that, whilst this clearly happens at a campus-based event, a virtual event makes this process even more effective.
 How?

-Well, for starters, is it possible monitor and log ALL the questions all the students ask throughout the course of the event?
-Sure, staff might make notes on the questions posed, but the likelihood is that these will get lost in and amongst the activity and will be sporadic at best.
-The live chat function of a virtual event will not only show the volume of students engaged, but the log of questions asked by individuals is recorded and is then available to use for post event analysis.
-Perfect for following up specific queries or ensuring future events include the topics students have most frequently asked about.
+Well, for starters, is it possible to monitor and log all the questions students ask throughout the event?
+While staff may jot down the various questions asked, these will likely to be sporadic at best — and often get lost amid the busyness of the event.
+The live chat function of a virtual event platform will not only show the amount of students engaged, but the log of questions asked by individuals which can then be used for post-event analysis, perfect for following up specific queries or to ensure future events address the topics students ask about most frequently.